Managing databases in Yandex StoreDoc

 A database name may contain Latin letters, numbers, underscores, and hyphens.
 The name may be up to 63 characters long.
 Such names as config, local, admin, and mdb_internal are reserved for Yandex StoreDoc.
 You cannot create DBs with these names.

-You can get the cluster name with the list of clusters in the folder.
+You can get the cluster name from the list of clusters in your folder.

-Yandex StoreDoc will start creating the database.
+Yandex StoreDoc will start the database creation process.

 -